NY attorney general seeks Trump’s testimony in civil probe | WTOP News

-Attorney General Letitia James’ office has requested that Trump sit for a non Jan.
+Attorney General Letitia James’ office has requested that Trump sit for a deposition on Jan.
 7, according to the person, who spoke on condition of anonymity because of the ongoing investigation.

 The news was first reported by The Washington Post.